modio/modio-docs/public/en-us/features/metrics/dashboards/game-dashboard-data.md

 Concurrent player counts are recorded continuously from live session data.
 A player is considered “online” if they have been active within the last 30 minutes, across any supported platform.

 **Deduplication**
-Each player is counted once per measurement interval, regardless of how many UGC they are playing.
+Each player is counted once per measurement interval, regardless of how much UGC they are playing.

 #### Concurrent UGC